City of Davis, CA

 Some products we use every day contain hazardous materials and cannot be thrown away in the trash.

-Common items may be hazardous because they have one or more of the following properties:
+Common household items may be hazardous because they may be toxic, flammable, corrosive or reactive.

 See below for free and safe disposal options for residents.